 - One night at a hotel in Höfn

-From there we will drive across the Eldhraun lava field to Skaftafell in the Vatnajökull National Park.
-Eldhraun is amazing and you will gain new insight into how volcanic activity has crafted its stunning landscape.
-Then we will reach Skaftafell, an oasis of luscious green birch forests and rich vegetation: an emerald jewel set in the center of a harsh desert of black sand.
-The natural wonders that you will see here will take your breath away, as you drink in the wildly contrasting scenes.
+Soon we will arrive at Skaftafell in the Vatnajökull National Park.
+It’s an oasis of luscious green birch forests and rich vegetation surrounded by the giant outlet glaciers of Vatnajökull.
+The natural wonders that you will see here will take your breath away as you allow the wildly contrasting scenes to soak in.

-After that, we will take a magical three-hour glacier hike up Vatnajokull, the largest glacier in all of Europe.
-This hike will be guided by one of our specialist glacier guides, ensuring that you are safe throughout the climb: they will also be on hand to teach you more about this incredible outlet glacier and all the amazing things that you will see from it.
-During winter, we switch out the glacier hike for an amazing visit to a naturally formed ice cave!
-The ice caves are a natural phenomenon that without a doubt will leave you amazed.
+Here, we will take a magical three-hour glacier hike up Vatnajokull, the largest glacier in all of Europe.
+This hike will be guided by one of our specialist glacier guides, ensuring that you are safe throughout the tour.
+Your guide will also be on hand to teach you more about this incredible outlet glacier and all the amazing things that you will be able to see from it.

 Day 3 - East Fjords - Djúpivogur - Egilsstaðir